MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Teams/public-preview-doc-updates.md

 search.appverid: MET150
 f1.keywords:
 - NOCSH
-description: Informazioni sull'anteprima pubblica in Microsoft Teams.
-Provare le nuove funzionalità e fornire commenti e suggerimenti.
+description: Learn about the public preview in Microsoft Teams.
+Try out new features and provide feedback.
 appliesto:
 - Microsoft Teams
 ms.localizationpriority: high
-ms.openlocfilehash: 25e3819b4ac14e770e55829d00654659970246f0
+ms.openlocfilehash: ffdd34d8a36726d96bc44ae766e91ca6ae77280b
-ms.sourcegitcommit: 472e46b6eb907f41920516616683a61f0fc6f741
+ms.sourcegitcommit: b535a70df5bc842f597889582df3eb86371f8139
-ms.translationtype: HT
+ms.translationtype: MT
 ms.contentlocale: it-IT
-ms.lasthandoff: 06/30/2022
+ms.lasthandoff: 11/07/2022
-ms.locfileid: "66564124"
+ms.locfileid: "68869587"
 ---
 # <a name="microsoft-teams-public-preview"></a>Anteprima pubblica in Microsoft Teams

 > [!NOTE]
 > Le funzionalità incluse nell'anteprima potrebbero non essere complete e potrebbero subire modifiche prima di essere disponibili nella versione pubblica.
 Sono disponibili solo a scopo di valutazione ed esplorazione.
 Le funzionalità di anteprima non sono supportate in Office 365 Government Community Cloud (GCC).

-L'anteprima pubblica per Microsoft Teams offre accesso anticipato alle funzionalità non rilasciate in Teams.
-Le anteprime consentono di esplorare e testare le funzionalità imminenti.
-Microsoft è lieta di ricevere feedback sulle funzionalità presentate nelle anteprime pubbliche.
-L'anteprima pubblica è abilitata per gli utenti di Teams, pertanto non è necessario preoccuparsi per l'impatto sull'intera organizzazione.
+Public Preview for Microsoft Teams provides early access to unreleased features in Teams.
+Previews allow you to explore and test upcoming features.
+We also welcome feedback on any feature in public previews.
+Public preview is enabled per Team user, so you don't need to worry about affecting your entire organization.

-Per un elenco delle funzionalità disponibili nell'anteprima pubblica di Teams, vedere le [note tecniche sull'anteprima pubblica di Microsoft Teams](https://techcommunity.microsoft.com/t5/microsoft-teams-public-preview/bd-p/MicrosoftTeamsPublicPreview), [note sulla versione per le funzionalità amministrative di Teams](/OfficeUpdates/teams-admin) e le [Novità di Teams](https://support.microsoft.com/office/what-s-new-in-microsoft-teams-d7092a6d-c896-424c-b362-a472d5f105de).
+Per un elenco delle funzionalità disponibili nell'anteprima pubblica di Teams, visitare [le note tecniche di Microsoft Teams Public Preview](https://techcommunity.microsoft.com/t5/microsoft-teams-public-preview/bd-p/MicrosoftTeamsPublicPreview), [le note sulla versione per le funzionalità di Amministrazione di Teams](/OfficeUpdates/teams-admin) e [le note sulla versione per Il canale corrente di Office (anteprima).](/officeupdates/current-channel-preview)For a list of what's available in the Teams public preview, visit Microsoft Teams Public Preview tech notes, release notes for Teams Amministrazione Features, and Release Notes for Office Current Channel (Preview).

 ## <a name="set-the-update-policy"></a>Impostare i criteri di aggiornamento

-L'anteprima pubblica è abilitata per singolo utente e l'opzione per attivarla è controllata da un criterio amministrativo.
-I criteri di aggiornamento vengono usati per gestire gli utenti delle anteprime di Teams e Office che visualizzano le funzionalità non definitive o di anteprima nell'app di Teams. È possibile usare il criterio globale (impostazione predefinita a livello dell'organizzazione) e personalizzarlo oppure creare uno o più criteri personalizzati per gli utenti.
-Questo criterio deve essere assegnato a utenti specifici in quanto non sovrascrive il criterio globale.
+Public preview is enabled on a per-user basis, and the option to turn on public preview is controlled in an admin policy.
+Update policies are used to manage Teams and Office preview users who will see pre-release or preview features in the Teams app.
+You can use the Global (Org-wide default) policy and customize it, or create one or more custom policies for your users.
+The policy needs to be assigned to specific users because it doesn't over-write the global policy.

 1. Accedere all'[interfaccia di amministrazione di Microsoft Teams](https://admin.teams.microsoft.com/).